Andreas-Dorfer/base-types/README.md

 }

 [IntRange(0, 100)] partial record Rating;
-//the source generator creates the validation code for you
+//the source generator creates the rest of the record
 ```
 ## Motivation
 Consider the following snippet: